 Now, the science.

 The graph below depicts the results from over 350 frac jobs.
 The fracs were sorted from deepest to shallowest, and for each one, the vertical depth of the wellbore was plotted, along with the shallowest and deepest detected rupture detected by microseismic.
+Vertical scale represents depth.
+The red line portrays the depth of the well, and the yellow highlight depicts the zone above and below the well affected by the frack.
+Blue is the depth of freshwater sands.

 What does that tell us?